Tommy's guest blog, 18/20/2016, by Louise Stephens

-"Surely being a midwife is the best job in the world, all those new babies you're bringing in to the world, all those cuddles."
+People often say things to me like; "Surely being a midwife is the best job in the world, all those new babies you're bringing in to the world.
+All those cuddles!"

-Being a placenta and Rainbow clinic midwife can be the complete opposite end of the spectrum.
+Being a midwife in the Placenta and Rainbow Clinics can be the complete opposite end of the spectrum.

 How do you prepare parents who have a baby with severe fetal growth restriction that their baby is not going to survive?
 This is not something that was included in my midwifery training some 18 years ago.